ThibaultLeroyFr/WhiteOaksABC/README.md

 ### 2/ DATASETS

- All datasets used to perform the ABC are available.
-For each pair of species, a bpfile, a spinput.txt and a target file are avaible. bpfile & spinput need to be in the directory where you use the coalescent simulator.
+ All oak datasets used for our ABC analyses are available.
+For each pair of species, a bpfile, a spinput.txt and a target file are available. bpfile & spinput need to be in your current directory.

- The target file contains the 19 summary statistics calculated on each real data set.
+ The target file contains the 19 summary statistics calculated on each real dataset.

 ### 3/ EXAMPLE: Multilocus coalescent simulations:

-- general information concerning the script
+- Introduction

 25000 multilocus simulations assuming an AM scenario between Q. robur & Q. petraea [i.e. number of SNPs (=3304) x number of simulations (=25000) = 82600000]

-Number of SNPs: 2nd line of the spinput.txt file
+Number of SNPs = 2nd line of the spinput.txt file

-Number of simulations: penultimate line of the spinput.txt file
+Number of simulations = penultimate line of the spinput.txt file (so change this number in your spinput.txt if you want to perform more or less simulations)

-- bash script (note that programs are assumed to be in your bin directory):
+- Bash script (note that programs are assumed to be in your bin directory):

 mknod myfifo p